 5. Develop your messaging strategy.

 Your next step is a messaging strategy that translates your brand positioning into messages to your various target audiences.
 Your target audiences typically include potential clients, potential employees, referral sources or other influencers and potential partnering opportunities, to name a few of the usual suspects.

 While your core brand positioning must be the same for all audiences, each audience will be interested in different aspects of it.
 The messages to each audience will emphasize the most relevant points.
 Each audience will also have specific concerns that must be addressed, and each will need different types of evidence to support your messages.
 Your messaging strategy should address all of these needs.
 This is an important step in making your brand relevant to your target audiences.

 6. Develop your name, logo and tagline.

 For many firms, a name change is not required.
 But if you are a new firm, are undergoing a merger or are burdened with a name that no longer suits your positioning, a name change may be in order.
 Even if you don’t change your firm name, a new logo and tagline may make sense to better support your brand positioning.

 Remember, your name, logo and tagline are not your brand.
-They are ways to communicate or symbolize your brand.
+They are a part of your brand identity, the ways to communicate or symbolize your brand.
 You must live it to make it real.